pwa-builder/PWABuilder/docs/starter/cli-usage.md

 # Using the PWABuilder CLI

-The PWABuilder allows you to create new progressive web app projects from a template in just a few moments.
+The PWABuilder allows you to create new progressive web app(PWA) projects from a template in just a few seconds.
 This article has more in-depth coverage on usage of the CLI.
 If you want to get started quickly with the PWA Starter, check out the [Quick Start.](/starter/quick-start)

 ## create